austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 ### Preparation

-This *Getting Started* section assumes a running Kubernetes cluster fulfilling the following requirements:
+The *Getting Started* section assumes a running Kubernetes cluster fulfilling the following requirements:

 - Kubernetes >= 1.9.
 - KubeConfig, which has access to list, create, delete pods and services, configurable via `~/.kube/config`.
 You can verify permissions by running `kubectl auth can-i <list|create|edit|delete> pods`.